ThangSparrow/robotics_perception/README.md

 Actually I am not very happy with this approach.
 I rely deeply on the assumption that the box lays on a flat ground with slope approximately equal to 0*.
 I also get rid of the vertical 3d points belong to the box which are valueable for pose estimation.

-My next step would be to train a model to detect all the points that actually belong to the box.
+My next step would be to train a model (task 2) to detect all the points that actually belong to the box.

 ### Task 2